 - One 16 ounce package sauerkraut, drained

-- Sauté the onion garlic and carrot in the butter in a large Dutch oven over medium high heat until very soft and tender.
+- Sauté the onion and garlic in the butter in a large Dutch oven over medium high heat until very soft and tender.

 - Add the meat and cook until well browned, breaking up with a wooden spoon.

-- Add the tomato sauce, broth, soup mix and cabbage.
+- Add the tomato sauce, broth, soup mix and shredded cabbage.
 Bring to a boil, cover, reduce heat and simmer until cabbage is very tender, 35 to 45 minutes.

 - Add the sauerkraut and cook an additional 20 minutes.

 - Season with salt if needed and black pepper to taste.

 - Ladle into bowls and serve with a spoonful of Greek yogurt.